zoffline/zwift-offline/README.md

 ### Step 3 [OPTIONAL]: Obtain current Zwift profile

-If you don't obtain your current Zwift profile before first starting Zwift with zoffline enabled, you will be prompted to create a new profile (name, weight, height, etc.)
+If you don't obtain your current Zwift profile before first starting Zwift with zoffline enabled, you will be prompted to create a new profile (height, weight, gender).
+Your profile can be further customized and changed via the in game menu (e.g. name, nationality, weight change, etc).

 To obtain your current profile:
 * Run ``scripts/get_profile.py -u <your_zwift_username>``